mann247/General-Inquiry-JS-Calculator/README.md

 2. Once you find the solution to the problem, the user can do the following:
     a.
 Use the AC or DEL button to input a new math problem.
     b.
-Use the solution from the previous math problem to create a new equation ** Note: The pi, and percentage button do not require you do use the equal sign.
-Your solution should automatically update when you input a number and click the corresponding button.
+Use the solution from the previous math problem to create a new equation ** Note: You do not need to press the equal sign after selecting the Pi or percentage button, your solution will display automatically when clicking the corresponding button.

 # Math Problem Examples:
-** [] : brackets indicate which button to click **
+** [] : brackets indicate which button to click when using the calculator. **

 Calculations:
 1. 8 + 9 = 17   >>>   8 [+] 9 [=]